InvertGames/uFrame.Documentation/pages/controller.md

 ## Execution order

-First all System Loaders are loaded inside the [uFrame Kernel](uframe-kernel.md).
+First, all System Loaders are loaded inside the [uFrame Kernel](uframe-kernel.md).

 Controller classes of a particular [Subsystem](subsystems.md) are instantiated inside [System Loader](system-loaders.md) class of that Subsystem.
-The instantiation happens right before the instantes are registered in the [DI Container](di-ioc-container.md).
+The instantiation happens right before the instances are registered in the [DI Container](di-ioc-container.md).

 Next, the Kernel initializes all Services, both those that are MonoBehaviours and of `SystemService` type.
 Because Controllers inherit from `SystemService`, they'll also be initialized with the `Setup()` and `SetupAsync()` methods.